MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineDialInConferencingUser.md

 **NOTE:**

-Beginning Teams PowerShell Module 3.0 onwards, the below updates are applicable for TeamsOnly customers.
+Beginning with Teams PowerShell Module 3.0 onwards, the following updates are applicable for TeamsOnly customers.

 *Deprecated Input Parameters*